adamstorer/jekyll-cayman-theme/_posts/2017-09-07-Weber-Political-Communities-defs.markdown

     Political Community: A community whose social action is aimed at subordinating to orderly domination by the participants a territory and the conduct of persons within it, through readiness to resort to physical force
     Community: A community constitutes more than an economic group, it must share some value systems other than economic goods.
-    Power Prestige: The ability to influence how power is wielded gives some kind of prestige "Great Powers": The polities who feel power prestige over large parts of the world. nation (as those who use it mean it):it is proper to expect from certain groups a specific sentiment of solidarity in the face of other groups.
+    Power Prestige: The ability to influence how power is wielded gives some kind of prestige Great Powers: The polities who feel power prestige over large parts of the world. nation as those who use it mean it: it is proper to expect from certain groups a specific sentiment of solidarity in the face of other groups.
 Thus, a sphere of values
-    Power:The chance of a man or a number of men to realize their own will in a social action even against the resistance of others who are participating in the action
+    Power: The chance of a man or a number of men to realize their own will in a social action even against the resistance of others who are participating in the action
     Status Order: The way in which social honor is distributed in a community between typical groups What is a class/class situation?: When people have a specific causal component of their life chances in common, this component is represented exclusively by economic interests, and is represented under the conditions of the commodity or labor markets. p.927
     Status Situation: Every typical component of the life of men that is determined by a specific, positive or negative, social estimation of honor.